Facebook Live videos have become one of the most engaging features on Facebook. Learn how to embed Facebook live videos in WordPress posts and pages.

 The above screenshots for Facebook Live videos are from my personal Facebook profile.
 You can visit this post on my personal blog to see how the embedded Facebook live videos might look on your blog.

-Facebook Live video is relatively a new feature and the overall video platform is constantly evolving.
+Facebook Live video is a really popular feature, and the overall video platform is constantly evolving.

 As the platform continues to enhance its video features, I am sure it will make the embedding process more accessible.

-Facebook, in fact, mentions that it is already working to make the videos integration process easy with WordPress.
+Facebook, in fact, mentions that it is already working to make the video integration process easy with WordPress.

-There should be few third party plugins available in the WordPress repository already that make it possible to embed Facebook live videos.
+There should be a few third-party plugins available in the WordPress repository already that make it possible to embed Facebook live videos.
 We should soon expect an official plugin from Facebook or an oEmbed support from WordPress to make the embed process as easy as YouTube videos.